Approximately 90 percent of contact lens wearers prefer soft contact lenses.

 Single vision contact lenses

 Single vision lenses only correct vision at one distance.
-Young patients wear this type of contact lens to correct their distance vision, as these lenses provide clear vision for sports, classroom, lectures and social events.
+Young patients can wear this type of contact lens to correct their vision, as these lenses provide clear vision at all times — in the classroom, on the sports field, while reading a book or using a computer.
+Older people, who have presbyopia, require different lenses for distance and close vision and therefore require either monovision or multifocal contact lenses.

-Monovision is a type of single vision correction used for older patients with both near and distance vision difficulties.
-In this case, a contact lens is worn in one eye for distance vision, while another contact lens is worn in the other eye for near vision.
+Monovision is a type of single vision correction used for older patients who require lenses for both distance and close vision.
+In this case, a contact lens is worn in one eye to correct distance vision, while another contact lens is worn in the other eye to correct near vision.

 While this may sound difficult to get used to, many people actually prefer this contact lens design over bifocal and multifocal contact lenses.